 Zion National Park

-If it isn't abundantly obvious, Zion National Park is the top attraction in Springdale, and you can even grab the park's multipassenger shuttle from several stops in the town to avoid traffic congestion at the park's entrance.
+Zion National Park is a premier destination not only in southwest Utah, but in the United States.
+Grab the park's multipassenger shuttle from one of several stops in the gateway town of Springdale or at the visitor center to enjoy a leisurely and scenic ride to each adventurous stop including Angels Landing and the Narrows.
 Also don't miss the Zion-Mt.
 Carmel scenic drive.
 The distinctive red asphalt leads to the narrow 1.1-mile tunnel, a triumph of 1920s engineering, the trailhead to the Canyon Overlook and further east to a junction with historic U.S. 89.

 Early in August, enjoy the Kane County Fair at the Fair Grounds in Orderville, 475 North State on Highway 89.
 There are more than 20 events or contests including a Dutch Oven Cook-off and a Symphony of the Canyons performance.
 Orderville is less than 30 minutes from Kanab and the eastern border of Zion National Park and one of several Mormon settlements along the East Fork of the Virgin River in 1870s.